ssalomong/LogicE/README.md

 Notice: a better version in a more object-oriented style is in progress.
-The actual handling with strings is evil!
+The current internal handling with strings is evil!

 Introduction